learning-continuous-deployment/learning-continuous-deployment.github.io/_posts/2015-05-22-persistent-data-with-docker.md

 comments: true
 author_name: Jan
 ---
-In this blog post we are going to have a look at working with data inside and outside of containers.
-After reading you will have a basic understanding Docker volumes and you will know how to achieve persistent data stores.
+In this blog post we are going to have a look at working with data storage in and outside of containers.
+After reading you will have a basic understanding of Docker volumes and you will know how to achieve persistent data storage.
 <!--more-->

 ###Introduction